 We are all happy with free for use stuffs.
 But, never take that approach with your child’s learning.
 What comes for free, has got its disadvantages.

 Almost all of the ‘free’ and ‘lite’ apps that are available in the market do make efforts to market to your child.
-Offering in-app purchases, advertising for attractive paid apps, and restricting part of the content only for premium users are common marketing strategies used.
+Offering in-app s, advertising for attractive paid apps, and restricting part of the content only for premium users are common marketing strategies used.

 5. Look for Ratings and Reviews